greentfrapp/project-asimov/guide_fairness.md

 While it could be ideal for everyone to have a say in what definition of fairness to use, sometimes this can be difficult. <span class="emph">At the very least, AI practitioners should be upfront with their users about fairness considerations in the design of the AIS.
 This includes what fairness definition was used and why, as well as potential shortcomings.</span>

-## A Unified Theory of Fairness
+## An Agnostic Theory of Fairness

-*Consider moving to own section, and citing Peter Westen's Empty Idea of Equality*
+*Consider moving to own section.*

 Computer scientists might often prefer general algorithms that is agnostic to context and application.
 The agnostic nature of unstructured deep learning is often cited as a huge advantage compared to labor-intensive feature engineering.
 So the importance of context in understanding fairness can be a bane to computer scientists, who might like to "[abstract] away the social context in which these systems will be deployed" <dt-cite cite="selbst2019fairness"></dt-cite>.

 But as Selbst et al. write in their work on fairness in sociotechnical systems:

 > Fairness and justice are properties of social and legal systems like employment and criminal justice, not properties of the technical tools within. **To treat fairness and justice as terms that have meaningful application to technology separate from a social context is therefore to make a category error, or as we posit here, an abstraction error.** [emphasis mine]

+On a similar note, in Peter Westen's The Empty Idea of Equality <dt-cite cite="westen1982empty"></dt-cite>, he writes:

+> For [equality] to have meaning, it must incorporate some external values that determine which persons and treatments are alike [...]

+<span class="emph">In other words, the treatment of fairness, justice and equality *cannot* be separated from the specific context of the problem at hand.</span>

+### Five Failure Modes

 In their work, Selbst et al. identify what they term "five failure modes" or "traps" that might ensnare the AI practitioner trying to build a fair AIS.
 What follows is a summary of the failure modes.
 We strongly encourage all readers to conduct a close reading of Selbst et al.'s original work.
 A copy can be found on co-author Sorelle Friedler's website [here](http://sorelle.friedler.net/papers/sts_fat2019.pdf).